SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/04-SQL-Injection.md

 # What is SQL Injection?

-In the previous part of the lesson, we learned how to send raw SQL statements to the database.

-This practice leaves us in danger of an SQL injection attack.

-It's a technique with which they insert malicious SQL statements into a user input field.
+SQL Injection is a technique with is used to insert malicious SQL statements into a user input field.

 This way the abuser can harvest information directly from our database, which is a huge problem for our web applications.